Advanced CompositesFind a programme

 The Bristol Doctoral College facilitates and supports doctoral training and researcher development across the University.

 Phone: +44 (0) 117 331 5309 Email: firstname.lastname@example.org

-EPSRC Centre for Doctoral Training in Advanced Composites for Innovation and Science
+Centre for Doctoral Training in Composites Science, Engineering and Manufacturing

 University of Bristol